nicolaihenriksen/SmtpToRestService/README.md

 [![Build](https://github.com/nicolaihenriksen/SmtpToRestService/actions/workflows/build_workflow.yml/badge.svg?branch=master)](https://github.com/nicolaihenriksen/SmtpToRestService/actions/workflows/build_workflow.yml)
 [![NuGet-Themes](https://img.shields.io/badge/SmtpToRest-Nuget-blue)](https://www.nuget.org/packages/SmtpToRest/)

 Simple .NET application converting "e-mails" to REST API calls.
-Can be executed as a Docker container or as a Windows Service.
+Can be executed as a Docker container, as a Windows Service or self-hosted using the standard .NET host builder pattern.

 I created this application because I needed to trigger some REST API services in my home automation system when certain types of motion events happened on my CCTV cameras.
 Although my cameras are [ONVIF](https://www.onvif.org/) compliant, they do no not expose these motion events via the [ONVIF Profile S](https://www.onvif.org/profiles/profile-s/), and thus are unavailable in my home automation system integration.